GDSL-UL/soft_install/docs/02-linux.md

 ### Check success {.unlisted .unnumbered}

-If everything has gone according to plan, you should see `darribas/gds:5.0` show up on your terminal when you type `docker image ls` (note in the image below there are other containers that are not required, do not worry if you don't have those or slightly different values on the ID and the "CREATED" columns, the important bit is having `darribas/gds:5.0` listed):
+If everything has gone according to plan, you should see `darribas/gds:6.0` show up on your terminal when you type `docker image ls` (note in the image below there are other containers that are not required, do not worry if you don't have those or slightly different values on the ID and the "CREATED" columns, the important bit is having `darribas/gds:6.0` listed):

+**NOTE**: please ignore the version showing in the screenshot, follow that in the command below

 <img src="figs/chp2/docker_image_ls.png" width="689" style="display: block; margin: auto;" />
 <br>